StrangePan/CSC468-PA3-Administration/README.md

 contains guidelines and specifications when generating HTML content for pages and for organizing your page files.

+1. All page files and content placed in that page's assigned subdirectory
+2. Only use relative paths
+3. Custom CSS and JavaScript is OK
+4. Avoid style attributes and tags
+5. No header or footer sections
+6. Use standard HTML structure for navigation
+7. Do not use tables for layouts
+8. Avoid size attributes
+9. Name files using common convention

-### 1. All Page Files And Content Placed In Your Team's Assigned Subdirectory In `pages`
+### 1. All Page Files and Content Placed in That Page's Assigned Subdirectory

 Each distinct page for the site will have its own unique directory under the `pages` directory.
 All files relevant for the page should be included in that